kero13ro/chrome-pdf-ai/README.md

 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md) for details.

 ### Troubleshooting

+**YouTube transcript not extracting?**
+- Ensure the video has captions/subtitles available
+- Check you're on a YouTube video page (youtube.com/watch)
+- Open browser console (F12) for error messages

 **PDF not uploading?**
 - Ensure you're on a PDF page or direct PDF URL